 Adjust settings for simultaneous wireless control of multiple remote flash units.
-This option is available only when an SB-500 flash unit is mounted on the camera.
+This option is available only when an SB-5000 or SB-500 flash unit or a WR-R11b or WR-R10 wireless remote controller is mounted on the camera.